iconify/iconify/README.md

 ```
 or this:
 ```
-<span class="iconify" data-icon="mdi-home"></span>
+<iconify-icon class="iconify" data-icon="mdi-home"></iconify-icon>
 ```

 Sample:

 &nbsp;&nbsp;&nbsp; ![Sample](https://iconify.design/samples/icon2.png)

 That is it.
 Change data-icon value to name of icon you want to use.
-There are over 30,000 premade icons to choose from,
+There are over 40,000 premade icons to choose from,
 including FontAwesome, Material Design Icons, Entypo+ and even several emoji sets.

 Do you want to make your own icon sets?
 Tools for making custom icon sets are available on GitHub.
 See documentation.